AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 }
 ```

-"World State" contains persistable VM state.
+**World state** contains persistable VM state.
 If a message call succeeds, its world state updates are applied to the calling context (whether that be a parent call's context or the transaction context).
 If a message call fails, its world state updates are rejected by its caller.
 When a _transaction_ succeeds, its world state updates persist into future transactions.
 ```
 WorldState {
     publicStorage: (address, slot) => value,          // read/write